PeaceThompson24/The_Amortization_Formula-/README.md

 DEPARTMENT: COMPUTER SCIENCE

+SOFTWARE DEVELOPMENT LIFE CYCLE (SDLC) EXPLANATION FOR MY AMMORTIZATION PROJECT.
+Every Stages gives a well detailed explanation of the ammortization formula and how loans can be cut monthly.
+Here are the stages below:

 1.
-SIMPLE SDLC EXPLANATION FOR MY AMMORTIZATION PROJECT.

-2.
 REQUIREMENT ANALYSIS:This is where I tried to understand what the project is supposed to do.The goal is to create a Python program that calculates how much a person will pay every month when they borrow money from a bank.
 I identified the main requirements:The user should enter the

 LOAN AMOUNT (principal),